christophe-rd/fuelinex/data/treeMeasurements/_readme.md

 | **height_2024_valid**      | The height measured in 2024 may be invalid in 2025 because the main shoot might have died.
 If yes, 2024 height is valid; if no, it is invalid and rejected. |
 | **noteWinter25**           | Notes of measurements in winter 2025.                                                                                                                      |

+*prviRedline*: because of a mistake in the height measurement for prvi **ONLY** of winter2025, I measured the width of the red mark, so I can substract these values from the hieght measurements of winter2025, so they correspond to the location of measurement for fall2025.